Cardinal-Operations/SIRL/README.md

 ## Citation
-If you find SILR useful or relevant to your research, please consider citing our paper:
+If you find our work useful or relevant to your research, please consider citing our paper:

 ```bibtex
 @article{chen2025solver,